 The final plan contains a chart style breakdown of planned areas for investment over 5, 10 and 10+ years, and a visual representation of this table using a development map.
-We hope to share the summary of the MADP with partners and stakeholders by this autumn.
+We hope to share the summary of the MADP with partners and stakeholders soon.

 The plan is expected to evolve as the area develops and will be reviewed and updated annually by Parks Canada.
 The NMCA is positioning itself to deliver on these investments as it progresses towards establishment.

 Some projects which are already in the initiation stages include an enhanced visitor experience at Hurkett Cove Conservation Area, a Highway Wayfinding plan, and Micro Access Point improvements.